Ed-Fi-Alliance-OSS/Data-Management-Service/eng/docker-compose/KEYCLOAK-SETUP.md

 ## 8. The home screen will change this way
 ![alt text](./images/image-6.png)

-### 9. We will proceed to the configuration of the client by clicking Clients, which is located in the left panel (Note: make sure you are in edit and not in Master).
+### 9. We will proceed to the configuration of the client by clicking Clients, which is located in the left panel (Note: make sure you are in edfi and not in Master).
 ![alt text](./images/image-7.png)

 ## #10.
-In General settings, we will assign a Client ID
+In General settings, we will assign a Client ID (DmsConfigurationService)
 ![alt text](./images/image-8.png)

-### 11. En Capability config, we will enable
+### 11. In Capability config, we will enable
 a.
 Client authentication
 b.
 Authorization
 c.
 Authentication Flow, check-in Standard flow
 ![alt text](./images/image-9.png)

-### 12. In Login settings, we will indicate the Root URL
+### 12. In Login settings, we will indicate the Root URL (http://localhost:5126)
 ![alt text](./images/image-10.png)

 ### 13. Click Save